 For more information, contact the MST coordinator at your nearest VA Medical Center or visit www.mentalhealth.va.gov/msthome.asp.
 A list of VA and Vet Center facilities can be found online at www.va.gov/directory/.

 Readjustment Counseling Services

-VA has founded a National Call Center for Homeless Veterans to ensure homeless Veterans and Veterans at risk for homelessness have free, 24/7 access to trained counselors.
+VA has founded a National Call Center for Homeless Veterans who are homeless or at risk for homelessness have free, 24/7 access to trained counselors.
 The hotline is intended to assist homeless Veterans and their families, VA medical facilities, federal, state and local partners, community agencies, service providers and others in the community.
 To be connected with the Homeless Call Center, call toll free 1-877-4AID VET (877-424-3838).

 Learn about VA homeless programs and mental health services in your area that can help you.
 For more information, visit www.va.gov/homeless.

 The Caregivers Benefit Program provides certain medical, travel, training and financial benefits to caregivers of certain Veterans and Servicemembers who were seriously injured during their military service on or after September 11, 2001.
 Eligible primary family caregivers can receive a stipend, training, mental health services, travel and lodging reimbursement and access to health insurance if they are not already under a health care plan.